arvidmor/adventOfCode2022/README.md

 # adventOfCode2022
-Repo Advent of Code 2022
+Repo for Advent of Code 2022